tunglambg131003/COMP2030_Meddict/README.md

 ```

 3. To check if the data is inserted correctly, using `mongo-express` by accessing `localhost:8081` via your web browser.
 The default username & password is `admin` & `password`.

+### Where is the endpoints of the API?

+The address of the API is currently `localhost:5000`.
+Endpoints are mentioned in the [API MedDics-VinUni documentation](https://bump.sh/h114mx001/doc/meddict-vinuni/).

 ## 📄 License